 Opened: March 2022

 Closing: 31 October 2022

 Please ensure your club has read the funding guidelines and discussed your application with the Regional Development Executive for your state or jurisdiction before submitting your application.

-Motorsport Australia is proud to be able to offer to its affiliated sporting car clubs the opportunity to obtain funding under the Motorsport Australia Club Development Fund.
+Motorsport Australia, in partnership with Supercheap Auto, is proud to be able to offer to its Affiliated Sporting and Enthusiast Car Clubs the opportunity to obtain funding under the Supercheap Auto Club Development Fund.

-The Motorsport Australia Club Development Fund is made available as part of Motorsport Australia's ongoing commitment to drive membership growth & participation opportunities in clubs and motorsport.
+The Supercheap Auto Club Development Fund is made available as part of Motorsport Australia's ongoing commitment to drive membership growth and participation opportunities in clubs and motorsport.